Financial costs of the Seven Years' War: Thirteen Colonies

 Commercial activity boomed in the Thirteen Colonies during the early years of the conflict.
 American merchants sold war supplies to British troops, and bought large stocks of materiel through cheap credit provided by British financiers.
 Imports into the American Colonies increased substantially.
 In 1757 there were £168,246 worth of imports; in 1758, £260,953; in 1759, £498,161; and in 1760, £707,998.

 Once the British war effort started to focus more on the Caribbean and less on Canada in the 1760s, however, the American colonies' economies started to decline.
 American merchants had become over-supplied with consumer goods which they had bought with credit from British financiers.
 When the war effort in Canada eased up, the merchants found they could no longer sell the surplus goods so easily.
 American merchants found it difficult to repay the loans when the market for war materiel dried up.
-Additionally, merchants' operating costs rose when shipping insurance firms increased premiums after Spain entered the war.
+Additionally, merchants' operating costs rose when shipping insurance firms increased premiums to factor in the risks after Spain entered the war.

 In 1766, Benjamin Franklin said in an address to Parliament that American colonists had spent millions of pounds contributing to the war effort.